Data Scientist - Year in Industry Programme 2026

 Application Process

-• Online Application – Opens 15 September.
-Apply for one pathway that best suits your interests and goals.
+• Online Application – Opens 15th September.
+Explore the option and apply for one pathway that best suits your interests and goals.

-• Online Tests – If shortlisted, you will complete numerical, verbal, logical and cognitive assessments.
-Practice materials are available.
+• Online Tests – If shortlisted, you’ll complete numerical, verbal, logical and cognitive assessments.
+Practice materials will be available to ensure you know what to expect.

-• Virtual Assessment Centre – Successful candidates will be invited to virtual ACs running Nov–Dec 2025, with pre-assessment webinars.
+• Virtual Assessment Centre – Successful candidates will be invited to virtual AC’s running Nov–Dec 2025, with pre-assessment webinars to guide you.

 You must be a British National, able to start in August 2026, and eligible for security clearance.
-Applications close on Friday 24 October, but may close earlier if we receive enough applications, so apply early.
+Applications close on Friday 24th October, but will close earlier if we receive enough applications, so apply early.

 Support & Inclusion

 We welcome diverse applicants and strive to create a workplace where differences are recognised and celebrated.
-Reasonable adjustments are encouraged if required to ensure you can perform your best.
-Any information shared will be used only to support you through the process in line with GDPR.
+We encourage requests for reasonable adjustments if required, to ensure you feel able to perform your best.
+Any information you share will be used only to support you through the process in line with GDPR.

 Why AWE?